hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 * Migrate from other cloud providers

 ???
 **Terraform is also great for migrating between cloud providers.
-Let's say you wanted to move some workloads from GCP to AWS.
-The code changes in Terraform would be much easier to implement than they would via CloudFormation Templates.
+Let's say you wanted to move some workloads from AWS to GCP.
+The code changes in Terraform would be much easier to implement than they would via Deployment Manager templates.
 I was able to migrate a simple demo application from one cloud to another in a few short hours, because there was almost no learning curve.
 Terraform code looks the same no matter where you run it.**

 ---
 Name: Why-Terraform-on-GCP